 I started teaching Yoga in my early 20’s.
 I had the innate ability to step into a yoga class and begin teaching with confidence, poetry and philosophical wisdom.
 That was impressive, however when I walked into my day to day life I was chaotic, emotional and unbalanced.
 With the guidance and direction of a dear friend and meditation teacher I spent many years meditating and going through difficult but soulful changes.
 At the time there were fewer instructors and I was teaching a lot of classes and had many students.

 Through my life I taught in Los Angeles, Ireland, and New York City.
 Wherever I lived I taught yoga.
-Because I choose to travel I gave up established classes.
+Because I choose to travel I had to give up established classes.
 Traveling and moving to a different country, starting over in new cities, leaving my students and familiar situations forced me to let go.
-The changes I experienced were difficult because I received a lot of support, praise and appreciation from students.
+The changes I experienced from leaving behind what gave a sense of purpose and pride were difficult because I received a lot of support, praise and appreciation from students.

 Right now, in this time of having to stay home being isolated from friends, family, and the daily activities that were part of your routine you looked forward to can turn into a an opportunity for reflection.
 For teachers, like myself we teach because we love to share our experience, helping others with what has helped us.
-Yoga instructors are lucky to have a platform where we can express our voice.
+Yoga instructors are lucky to have a platform where we can voice our thoughts, philosophies, and experiences.
 Without the interaction with students many may be feeling a deep void.
 The identity of being a yoga teacher and finding great purpose in teaching, talking, and sharing on the stage of a class has abruptly been temporarily taken away.

-When the time comes when life returns to normal, we resume our classes and see our students, maybe we will be just a bit different and have something more to offer people who are perhaps seeking a deeper experience.
+When the time comes when life returns back and we resume our classes and see our students, maybe we will be just a bit different and have something more to offer people who are perhaps seeking a deeper experience.